The feeling of a thousand drunken butterflies swarming in your stomach is how I feel before pressing play on this Chance The Rapper album.

 Highly anticipated...no, I would never describe three years of anxious waiting with such a carelessly tossed around cliché.
 Kanye was highly anticipated, Drake was highly anticipated, Coloring Book (which we previously assumed was titled Chance 3) is like Christmas in May after being adopted by millionaires who promise to give you everything you ever dreamed of.
 All I have ever asked from Chance was great music and he has always delivered.
 In fact, he’s delivered so well and so often that it’s hard not to expect a new echelon of greatness every time.

-I enjoyed Surf, thought Donnie Trumpet and The Social Experiment did an excellent job in creating a creative body of work, but it wasn’t a Chance album.
+I enjoyed Surf, and I thought Donnie Trumpet and The Social Experiment did an excellent job in creating a creative body of work, but it wasn’t a Chance album.
 It wasn’t the sequel to Acid Rap, a free release worth more than three TIDAL subscriptions.
 I should probably be nervous that all this hype has built up into impossible expectations, but to be completely honest with you, I think he’s very aware of what this album means.
 Going big is the only option, this is the body of work that has the potential to solidify all those that have knighted him the future.

 I’m not expecting an album better than Acid Rap, but I look forward to an album that's a worthy successor.
 Chance is an excellent artist, incredible rapper and a visionary who has infiltrated this game and rewrote all the old rules and the old way of thinking.
 The labels can’t sign him, the industry doesn’t know what to do with him and the fans are screaming for more.
 He is the offspring of some of our favorites, he now carries their torches.
 Writing this, I can feel the excitement flowing through my fingers.
 There’s an energy in the air that something great is about to happen.
 I could be wrong but my gut, it tells me that we’re in for a treat, one that you won’t get every day.

 These 1 listen reviews are stressful—for a breakdown of what a 1 Listen review entails click here—but I'll only get one chance to experience the album for the first time, so I might as well document every single thought as it comes.
-I can’t stop, can't rewind, just live and react in the moment, but for a first listen maybe that's for the best.
+I can’t stop, can't rewind, just live and react at the moment, but for a first listen maybe that's for the best.

 Let me pour up some of the good liquor and get ready to have my mind blown.